dukeofgaming/ipfs-metadata/iac/terraform/core/README.md

 ## `backend.hcl` generation

-By default, on the first run and onwards
+By default, on the first run and onwards, the `backend.hcl` file will be generated for you.

 To omit the creation of the core environment, set `setup_core_environment` to `false` in the `terraform.tfvars` file: